 The Richmond-Irvine Road was blacktopped by 1914, 3 and in the late 1920s, the highway was modernized and accepted by the state highway department as KY Route 52.
 4

 In 1930, the franchise of the Irvine Toll Bridge Company expired.
-4 No other permit had been granted for the operating of the bridge, and before the expiration of the franchise, the county attempted to buy the crossing from the owners.
+4 No other permit had been granted for the operation of the bridge.
+Before the franchise expiration, the county attempted to buy the crossing from the owners.
 After some court litigation, it was determined that the contract between the county and the owners was void.
-The bridge was then operated without a franchise and a permit to operate was granted by the highway commission for the sum of $5 per year.
+The bridge was then operated without a franchise, and the highway commission granted a permit to operate for the sum of $5 per year.

 The new Irvine Bridge, a Warren through truss, was dedicated by Governor Keen Johnson on July 26, 1940.
 2 An all-day program was held in celebration of the new crossing, attracting nearly 6,000 people to the festivities that included live music, bicycle races, boat races along the Kentucky River, a boxing match, a wheelbarrow race, and a baseball game.
 It also featured an invocation from a pastor, numerous welcoming addresses, and concluding with a ribbon-cutting by the governor.